visualbasic6/search/README.md

-# google cli search engine client
+# google cli search engine client (coded w/ chatgpt ai)
 a cli google client that bypasses captcha and rate limiting by using the google alert's "preview" feature. this script was written with non-code input by chatgpt ai.

 how to use (ubuntu)